Correcting FLORES Evaluation Dataset for Four African Languages: Error Analysis

 \Cref{tab:data_stats,tab:data_similarity} present how similar, or different, the original sentences were to the corrections.
 Some of the errors found are analyzed below per language.

 \paragraph{Hausa (\texttt{hau})}

-A significant part of the translations were incoherent or unclear.
-Most of them appear to have been generated automatically.
-As a result, we ran a comparison with the FLORES Hausa translation and new translations by Google Translate.
-The result showed limited exact matches\footnote{Google Translate may have evolved from the time of the dataset creation.}, notwithstanding, the translation of several words matches with those of Google Translate even when they are obviously wrong.
-We even found the sentence-level translations generated by Google Translate to be more qualitative and coherent that the present dataset.
-To illustrate this, we take each sentence from dev and devtest, see \Cref{tab:hausa_examples}.
+A significant part of the translations were suspected to have been automatically generated, as many of them appeared incoherent or unclear.
+To investigate this, we conducted a comparison with translations from the Hausa FLORES dataset and new translations generated by Google Translate.
+The comparison revealed that, although there were limited exact matches\footnote{Google Translate may have evolved since the creation of the dataset.}, several incorrect lexical choices in the dataset's translations aligned with those produced by Google Translate, supporting the suspicion that the translations may have been automatically generated.
+It is important to note that other translation tools may exist for Hausa that we did not evaluate.
+Furthermore, several sentence-level translations from Google Translate were found to be more qualitative and coherent than those in the current dataset.
+For an illustration, we examine sentences from the dev and devtest sets, see \Cref{tab:hausa_examples}.

 In several instance, named entities were translated instead of reusing them as they are due to the lack of their equivalents in Hausa.
 This is illustrated in the first example provided in \Cref{tab:hausa_examples}.
 Planned Parenthood appears as an organization that was not supposed to be translated (and may only be explained as \textit{hukuma mai kula da tsarin iyali}).
 The words in the organization name were translated as \textit{Iyayen Tsararru}, with their literal word translations (\textit{iyaye} $\rightarrow$ parents, \textit{tsararru} $\rightarrow$ planned) instead of the name of the organization as a named-entity.
 In the second example, the phrase "standard business attire" was translated as \textit{Kaya masu kala \begin{tfour}\m{d}\end{tfour}aya su ne cikakkun tufafin mu’amala} instead of \textit{kayan sawa na aiki da aka saba dasu}.
 The first translation is at best an incorrect explanation of the English phrase.
 And these are just two examples of the many we found in the dataset.